libretro/docs/docs/library/beetle_neopop.md

 ### Directories

-The Beetle NeoPop core's internal core name is 'Mednafen NeoPop'
+The Beetle NeoPop core's internal core name is 'Beetle NeoPop'

 The Beetle NeoPop core saves/loads to/from these directories.